vdwarakn/scripts-and-utils/ubuntu24/README.md

 7. If you see lines starting with <pre>'subiquity/component/.....'</pre> thyen the autoinstall is in progress
 8. If you see an interactive installer, then something went wrong in step 4

-After installation, completes, remove the USB and boot to HDD.
+After installation completes, remove the USB and boot to HDD.
+Your OS is now ready to use Default password can be found in the user-data file